 Further research: the findings may stimulate further research on the topic in other areas in the world to provide a comparative analysis on the findings.

+To the researcher: It will lead to the award of the Masters in Project Planning and Management.

 Chapter two